cedkeChat/nonhost.ml/README.md

 - alive -> (idk)
 - online -> (idk)
 - version -> it is a file where it is written the version.
+- update -> this is the update version.

 # CREDITS
 Thx to Korozin for trinity files and Lokey for compiled elf menus :)